skeeto/skewer-mode/README.md

 require further setup depending on your operating system and personal preferences.

+Multiple browsers and browser tabs can be attached to Emacs at once.
+JavaScript forms are sent to all attached clients simultaneously, and each will echo back the result individually.
+Use `list-skewer-clients` to see a list of all currently attached clients.

+Sometimes Skewer's long polls from the browser will timeout after a number of hours of inactivity.
+If you find the browser disconnected from Emacs for any reason, use the browser's console to call `skewer()` to reconnect.
+This avoids a page reload, which would lose any fragile browser state you might care about.

 ### Manual version

 To Skewer your own document rather than the provided blank one,